Lysxia/gradual-eff-paper/src/Core.lagda.md

 A variable is a de Bruijn index into the context.
-Variables are to be substituted with values (hence they have value types), so they perform no effects, and thus impose no constraint on the effect row `E`.
+Variables are to be substituted with values (hence they have value types), so they perform no effects, and thus impose no constraint on the effect `E`.

 ```
   `_ : ∀ {Γ E A}